-If you’re counting on comfort during the coming spring and summer months, you’ll need a central air conditioner.
+If you’re counting on comfort during the coming spring and summer months, you’ll need a central air conditioning installation.
 Okay, you might be able to stay cool by continually fanning yourself or eating too many popsicles, but your arms would probably get tired (and you might have trouble fitting into your swimsuit by the time August rolls around).
-For most people, a central air conditioner represents the most practical and least complicated way to keep cool when summer sunlight turns most of California into an enormous sweatbox.
+For most people, a central air installation represents the most practical and least complicated way to keep cool when summer sunlight turns most of California into an enormous sweatbox.
 However, you won’t be able to make use of a central air conditioner in your home until you’ve arranged for a central air conditioning installation.
 The installation is a necessary part of AC ownership—and, as you’ll see in the following paragraphs, it’s also one of the most critical aspects of ensuring that your system will run properly.

-Proper central air conditioning installation can help you avoid many of the issues that air conditioner owners can run into as they make use of their cooling systems.
-Like any piece of complex machinery, a central air conditioner must be appropriately used and cared for if you want it to last and perform at its best.
-Installation should be seen as the primary stage of setting your air conditioner up for success.
+Proper central air installation can help you avoid many of the issues that air conditioner owners can run into as they make use of their cooling systems.
+Like any piece of complex machinery, a central air installation must be appropriately used and cared for if you want it to last and perform at its best.
+The install should be seen as the primary stage of setting your air conditioner up for success.
 You and your system may benefit from installing it in a suitable location, whereas installation in other areas can prove detrimental to your comfort and your AC’s long-term health.

 Where NOT to Install Your Air Conditioner

 Before we go into the details of where an AC will thrive, you should know about the places where it won’t likely do so well.
 Understanding where not to install your central air conditioner will prevent you from wasting time or losing money by putting your expensive new system in a poorly-suited place.